thesmartenergy/CNR-SmartChargingProvider/README.md

 </GetChargingPlans>
 ```

 + `GET </scp/ChargingPlan/{id}>`: with HTTP header field `Accept: application/xml`.
-Then if the server returns a `200 OK`, the HTTP body represents the response charging plan (see below, and see the schema in the wsdl file on github).
+Then if the server returns a `200 OK`, the HTTP body represents the response charging plan (see below, and see the schema in the wsdl file `src/main/resource` folder).
 If the server returns a 202 Accepted, then the server did not finish processing the charge optimization.
 HTTP Response field `Promise-Delay` describes the delay (in ms) before the server believes the response will be available.

 ```
 <ns2:GetChargingPlansResponse xmlns="http://schemas.datacontract.org/2004/07/SIGE.WCF" xmlns:ns2="http://cnr-seas.cloudapp.net/scp/" xmlns:ns3="http://schemas.microsoft.com/2003/10/Serialization/">